BlackCapCoder/bigArr/README.md

 # bigArr

 The vector type built into your favorite language will first allocate a small fixed-size array.
-Whenever you outgrow the old array it will allocate a new array that 1.5-2 times as large as the old one and then copy everything over.
+Whenever you outgrow the old array it will allocate a new array that is 1.5-2 times as large as the old one and then copy everything over.

 This is a design for dynamically allocated array that avoids copying.
 Unlike a vector it has a fixed size, but the size is so large that, in practice, you can just pretend like it's infinite (2^64).